How to Resolve the Excel VBA “Argument Not Optional” Error (4 Solutions)

 End Sub

-• Now run the code by pressing the F5 key or by clicking on the play button to see the result.
+• Run the code (press F5 or play button) to see the result.

 Providing a proper argument in the VBA code